chumpatrol1/blob_ball/readme.txt

 # Blob Ball
 A fast paced two player game.
 Soccer-like game with magic and combat.
 Score 5 points to win!
 Join our Discord: https://discord.gg/sPR2B9hhkF
+Can be played with either Keyboard or Controller

 **How to Play**
 Both players start on opposite sides of the field, with a white ball in the middle.